Variational Algorithms for Marginal MAP: Message Passing Algorithms for Marginal MAP

 where different values of pairwise weights $\{ \rho_{ij} \}$ correspond to either the Bethe approximation or the TRW approximation.
 This yields a generic pairwise free energy optimization problem,

 where the weights $\{w_i, w_{ij}\}$ are determined by the temperature $\epsilon$ and $\{\rho_{ij}\}$ via

 The general framework in \eqref{equ:generalF} provides a unified treatment for approximating sum-inference, max-inference and mixed, marginal MAP problems simply by taking different weights.
-Specifically, \begin{enumerate} \item If $w_i = 1$ for all $ i \in V$, \eqref{equ:generalF} corresponds to the sum-inference problem and the sum-product BP objectives and algorithms. \item If $w_i = 0$ for all $ i \in V$, \eqref{equ:generalF} corresponds to the max-inference problem and the max-product linear programming objective and algorithms. \item If $w_i = 1$ for $\forall i \in A$ and $w_i = 0$ for $\forall i \in B$, \eqref{equ:generalF} corresponds to the marginal MAP problem; in the sequel, we derive ``mixed-product" BP algorithms. \end{enumerate} Note the different roles of the singleton and pairwise weights: the singleton weights $\{w_i \colon i \in V\}$ define the type of inference problem, while the pairwise weights $\{w_{ij} \colon (ij) \in E\}$ determine the approximation method (e.g., Bethe vs.\ TRW).
+Specifically, \begin{enumerate} \item If $w_i = 1$ for all $ i \in V$, Eq.~\eqref{equ:generalF} corresponds to the sum-inference problem and the sum-product BP objectives and algorithms. \item If $w_i \to 0^+$ for all $ i \in V$ \qiangold{(and the corresponding $w_{ij} \to 0^+$)}, Eq.~\eqref{equ:generalF} corresponds to the max-inference problem and the max-product linear programming objective and algorithms. \item If $w_i = 1$ for $\forall i \in A$ and $w_i = 0$ for $\forall i \in B$ \qiangold{(and the corresponding $w_{ij} \to 0^+$)}, Eq.~\eqref{equ:generalF} corresponds to the marginal MAP problem; in the sequel, we derive ``mixed-product" BP algorithms. \end{enumerate} Note the different roles of the singleton and pairwise weights: the singleton weights $\{w_i \colon i \in V\}$ define the type of inference problem, while the pairwise weights $\{w_{ij} \colon (ij) \in E\}$ determine the approximation method (e.g., Bethe vs.\ TRW).

-We now derive a message passing-style algorithm for solving the generic problem \eqref{equ:generalF}.
-Assuming $w_i$ and $w_{ij}$ are strictly positive, using a Lagrange multiplier method similar to \citet{Yedidia_Bethe} or \citet{Wainwright_TRBP}, we can show that the stationary points of \eqref{equ:generalF} satisfy the fixed point condition of the following message passing update,
+\qiangold{ We now derive a message passing algorithm for solving the generic problem \eqref{equ:generalF}, using a Lagrange multiplier method similar to \citet{Yedidia_Bethe} or \citet{Wainwright_TRBP}. \begin{pro} Assuming $w_i$ and $w_{ij}$ are strictly positive, the stationary points of \eqref{equ:generalF} satisfy the fixed point condition of the following message passing update,